 In addition to the personal attitude towards the product, it is also possible to find out how customers use the product.
 Are there any difficulties?
 Which contents and functions are not used?
 What is particularly appealing, what is missing?
 Participants can also be asked to take a photo or video showing the use of the product (e.g. a photo of their own kitchen).

 Especially when it comes to analysing the opinion of the target audience, open-ended questions work efficiently.
 If several statements are put together, a differentiated opinion with requirements and needs emerges.

 Free-text questions can therefore provide valuable insights both for new developments and for existing products.

 As a rule, pure open-ended or free-text questions are a rather elaborate type of survey, since on the one hand you depend on conscientious and committed participants, on the other hand you have to evaluate the results with their manifold and individual answers.

 When creating surveys with online survey tools, however, the answers are directly available in digital form.
 The results can be illustrated, for example, with the help of word clouds, so that a systematic evaluation is also possible for open-ended questions.

 VII.
-Creating User Profiles of Target Audience Representatives
+Creating User Profiles of Target Group Representatives

 It is essential to feed these user profiles again and again with the newly acquired data from personal conversations or surveys and to keep them as up-to-date as possible.
 Because the clearer the user profile is, the sooner you will be able to surprise and inspire your target audience.
 Then it will be all the faster to exert a strong attraction on consumers.

-A target audience analysis is not only the basis for any successful marketing strategy.
-By updating the target audience profiles (with additional primary research) you are able to refine the product strategy and brand value in the long term.
+A target group analysis is not only the basis for any successful marketing strategy.
+By updating the target group profiles (with additional primary research) you are able to refine the product strategy and brand value in the long term.